 Lingual braces are placed on the inside (backs) of the teeth in a similar fashion to labial braces (most common fixed braces) and are an equally effective option.
 Although these are more expensive in that they require specialist expertise and longer visits they have the huge advantage of being hidden from view and therefore are not visible in the smile.

-Conventional labial fixed braces are the best value, and come in more varieties than ever before.
-Traditional metal braces are smaller and less obvious than ever, for youngsters we make these with changeable coloured elastics so you can surprise your friends with a different colour after each visit to the dentist.
+Conventional labial fixed braces are the best value for money, and come in more varieties than ever before.
+Traditional metal braces are smaller and less obvious than ever, for children and teenagers we make these braces with changeable coloured elastics so you can surprise your friends with a different colour after each visit to the dentist.

 Ceramic braces are available that are tooth coloured and are very difficult to see.

 Crystal brackets are now available which are made from clear crystal, and are virtually invisible as well.